 On August 22, 2022, we entered into a development agreement with Verde CO2 to identify, evaluate and develop CCUS projects throughout the United States.
 We believe our agreement with Verde CO2 will expand our CCUS and GHG emissions reduction efforts as we seek to decarbonize industrial point sources of various sizes through carbon capture and permanent sequestration.
 Pursuant to the development agreement, Verde CO2 will be responsible for the sourcing, development, performance and ongoing management of such CCUS projects and BKV dCarbon Ventures will provide funding for such projects.
-As of December 21, 2022, we have paid \$10.3 million to Verde CO2 under the development agreement, and we currently expect to invest up to \$250.0 million over the next three years to fund efforts by BKVerde, a subsidiary of BKV dCarbon Ventures, to efficiently identify and evaluate feasible CCUS projects, and to execute on those projects.
-We expect to fund BKVerde through BKV's cash flow from operations.
+As of January 16, 2023, we have paid \$15.3 million to Verde CO2 under the development agreement, and we currently expect to invest up to \$250.0 million over the next three years to fund efforts by BKVerde, a subsidiary of BKV dCarbon Ventures, to efficiently identify and evaluate feasible CCUS projects, and to execute on those projects.
+We expect to fund BKVerde through BKV's cash flow from operations, but may also obtain funding from external sources.

 On August 24, 2022, we entered into a Revolving Credit Agreement (as amended by that certain First Amendment to Revolving Credit Agreement dated as of November 11, 2022, the "Revolving Credit Agreement") with Bangkok Bank Public Company Limited (New York Branch), as the administrative agent and sole initial lender.
 The Revolving Credit Agreement includes \$100.0 million of commitments for unsecured revolving loans used for short-term working capital and operating needs.
-As of December 21, 2022, \$45.0 million was outstanding under the Revolving Credit Agreement.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Loan Agreements and Credit Facilities - Revolving Credit Agreement' for more additional information regarding the Revolving Credit Agreement.
+As of January 16, 2023, \$45.0 million was outstanding under the Revolving Credit Agreement.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Loan Agreements and Credit Facilities - Revolving Credit Agreement" for more additional information regarding the Revolving Credit Agreement.